jfhbrook/susitna/README.md

       - print the AST in the Editor for now
     - run
 - tracing, again
-  - manual calls to `tracer.open` and `tracer.close` - each span adds a bunch
+  - manual calls to `tracer.open` and `tracer.close`
-    of garbage to the stack trace
+    - each span adds a bunch of garbage to the stack trace
+    - but you need the helpers, practically speaking, to make sure a trace always gets closed
   - "main" tracing actually not useful
 - Remove 'peek' from parser (use this.current)
 - citree issues